efhsp3/project/ProjectPlan.md

 ## Brief Introduction

-Our plan to demonstrate our understanding of embedded systems by implementing a household monitoring solution.
+Our plan is to demonstrate our understanding of embedded systems by implementing a household monitoring solution.

 We would like to create a small (and maybe exandable) network of sensors that could report data on the parameter they are sensing and collect this information in a centrally accessible location.